matthew-brett/msc_imaging/matlab_faq_2018.md

 You can use any Matlab toolbox that is installed by default on the machines in the B24 computer cluster.

-dou should use the specific version installed on the cluster.
+You should use the specific version installed on the cluster.

 You can't use any toolbox that is not installed on the cluster.

 Specifically, you *can* use *Psychtoolbox*, because it is installed on the cluster.
 The installed version of Psychtoolbox is 3.0.12.

-If you do use Psychtoolbox, please make sure that your experiment does run as you expect, without errors, on the cluster machines.
+If you do use Psychtoolbox, please make sure that your experiment runs as you expect, without errors, *on the cluster machines*.
 It can be difficult to get Psychtoolbox working the same way on different computers, and particularly, on different platforms, such as Windows and Mac.
 We weakly recommend that you do not use Psychtoolbox, for that reason.

 ## What should I display between stimuli?